 Automated Speed Enforcement

 Automated Speed Enforcement (ASE) is an automated system that uses a camera and a speed measurement device to enforce speed limits.
-It is an effective tool to help reduce speeds and alter driver behaviours with the goal of improving road safety.

-ASE Locations
+ASE Locations and Certificates

-| Camera | Current Location |
+| Camera | Locations Used |

 |---|---|